johnshearing/bioelectocracy/README.md

 10. [What does cancer look like in Mac?](https://johnshearing.github.io/unseen_creatures_which_feed_on_humans/)
 11. How can the cure for cancer which Levin has already discovered be applied to Mac's wellbeing?
 12. How can we help Mac reach its target form when no human knows what type of organism Mac is trying to assemble itself into?
+    * Individual cells don't know what type of biological organism they are trying to build.
+    * All cell do is follow simple rules and the target organism results from the intelligence in the collective that no individual cell knows about.
-    * Individual cells don't know what biological organism they are trying to build nor do we need to know what type of macro-organism we are building.
+    *  We humans do not need to know what type of macro-organism we are building any more than cells need to know what organism they are building.
-    * All we need to do is follow a few simple rules from Jewish law some of which have been amplified by Jesus for clarity.
+    * All we need to do is follow a few simple rules from Jewish law some of which have been amplified by Jesus and Muhammad for clarity.
       * Proverbs 3:5-6 King James Version
         * Trust in the Lord with all thine heart; and lean not unto thine own understanding.
         * In all thy ways acknowledge him, and he shall direct thy paths.